Interactome: Eukaryotic interactomes

-Recently, the pathogen-host interactomes of Hepatitis C Virus/Human (2008), Epstein Barr virus/Human (2008), Influenza virus/Human (2009) were delineated through HTP to identify essential molecular components for pathogens and for their host's immune system.
+Beginning in 2008, the pathogen-host interactomes of Hepatitis C Virus/Human (2008), Epstein Barr virus/Human (2008), Influenza virus/Human (2009) were delineated through HTP to identify essential molecular components for pathogens and for their host's immune system.

 Predicted interactomes

 As described above, PPIs and thus whole interactomes can be predicted.
 While the reliability of these predictions is debatable, they are providing hypotheses that can be tested experimentally.
 Interactomes have been predicted for a number of species, e.g.